Project

 Actions #9

-Updated by Martin Kutschker almost 17 years ago
+Updated by Martin Kutschker over 17 years ago

 IE will happily paste the range 128-159 plainly and everything else as HTML entity (wether you like it or not).
 So if you want strict content you must get rid of the fake ASCII range in TCEmain.
 For plain text fields you must remove or transliterate the characters, for HTML fields you may use entities.